 The sea is an amazing habitat teaming with life.
 This session looks at different underwater creatures and how they move.
 It is led by an experienced member of the museum’s education team.
 During the session, pupils will be split into four groups and given a task which requires help from a group leader.

-For the final part of the session pupils are free to look round the aquarium and take it in turns to come back to the demonstration area in small groups.
-Here they are able to come up close and actually touch some of the animals they have thought about in the session and see how they move underwater.
+For the final part of the workshop pupils are free to look round the aquarium and take it in turns to come back to the demonstration area in small groups.
+Here they are able to come up close and actually touch some of the animals they have thought about in the workshop and see how they move underwater.

 Pupils will be introduced to:

 - Develop observation skills by learning how to look similarities in animals.

 - Improve their speaking and listening skills in a group discussion context.